-Note: an important feature of the regulations is that a licence only covers one or more units of guest accommodation ‘on the same site’ or ‘within the same premises’.
+Note: an important feature of the regulations is that a TV licence only covers one or more units if they are ‘on the same site’ or ‘within the same premises’.
 That means a site or premises that is not divided or separated by any public thoroughfare such as a road or footpath or by another private property.
-If there is an annex to your premises on the other side of the road from the main building or if you let holiday cottages in different locations, you will need a separate licence for each location.
+For example, if you have a chain of businesses or your attraction spans two sides of a road, or your hotel has an annexe in a separate property next door or if you let holiday cottages in different locations, you will need a Company Group TV Licence.

 If you have a TV in public areas, such as a bar or breakfast room, which has the sound turned on, you will also need TheMusicLicence from PPL PRS Ltd.